 $1.25 Trillion investor coalition urges multinational companies to move away from animal-based proteins

 A coalition of 40 institutional investors has launched an engagement with 16 multinational food companies (including Kraft Heinz, Nestle and Unilever) highlighting the material risks posed by industrial animal production.
 The coalition urges companies to set strategies to diversify into plant-based sources of protein.

 The investors warn of the risks associated with the growing global demand for protein and an overreliance on the unsustainable factory farming of livestock for its supply.
 They highlight the environmental, social and public health risks inherent in this model, which financial markets are not currently valuing appropriately.

-Jeremy Coller, founder of the Farm Animal Investment Risk & Return (FAIRR) Initiative, that has brought together the coalition, said:
+Jeremy Coller, the founder of the Farm Animal Investment Risk & Return (FAIRR) Initiative, that has brought together the coalition, said:

 “The world’s overreliance on factory farmed livestock to feed the growing global demand for protein is a recipe for a financial, social and environmental crisis.
 Intensive livestock production already has levels of emissions and pollution that are too high, and standards of safety and welfare that are too low.
 It simply can’t cope with the projected increase in global protein demand.
 Investors want to know if major food companies have a strategy to avoid this protein bubble and to profit from a plant-based protein market”.

-Together with ShareAction, FAIRR has published a a new briefing entitled “The future of food – the investment case for a protein shake up”.
+Together with ShareAction, FAIRR has published a new briefing entitled “The future of food – the investment case for a protein shake up”.